 Results from monitoring conducted during and one (1) month after dredging with land relocation operations are instead screened against baseline results to assess potential impact on the GW and local environment.
-If the results deviate more than 10% from the baseline data range, the Department of Environment and Science (DES) is notified as soon as practicable including advice on the potential cause of the change and corrective measures to be implemented to avoid impact to sensitive receptors.
-Moreover, all results from GW monitoring are collated into an annual report and submitted to DES.
+If the results deviate more than 10% from the baseline data range, DETSI is notified as soon as practicable including advice on the potential cause of the change and corrective measures to be implemented to avoid impact to sensitive receptors.
+Moreover, all results from GW monitoring are collated into an annual report and submitted to DETSI.